 In addition to patent litigation matters, Rob litigates software development and performance disputes and trade secret trademark, trade dress, unfair competition matters, and complex commercial disputes.
 He has litigated cases involving tortious interference and other business tort claims relating to the acquisition, assertion and use of intellectual property; multi-million dollar software performance matters that include misrepresentation, breach of contract, fraudulent inducement and negligence claims; a major antitrust matter in the magazine distribution industry; and breach of contract cases involving technology companies.

 Rob is a recognized leader in the San Francisco intellectual property law community.
-He teaches patent law as an adjunct professor at the University of California Hastings College of the Law and previously taught patent litigation and intellectual property courses at Golden Gate University School of Law.
+He teaches patent law as an adjunct professor at the University of California Hastings College of the Law and patent litigation and intellectual property courses at Golden Gate University School of Law.
 He has been a guest lecturer in intellectual property at the University of San Francisco, and served as an instructor of copyright law in an LLM program offered jointly by Santa Clara University and Korea's Seoul National University.
-He is an officer in the San Francisco Intellectual Property Law Association, currently serving as secretary.
+He is an officer in the San Francisco Intellectual Property Law Association, currently serving as vice president.

 Intellectual Property | Litigation & Dispute Resolution | Litigation & Dispute Resolution | Technology

 "New and Improved Strategies to Combat Patent Trolls," co-author, Technology Law Alert (December 2015)

 "â??A Bitcoin Primer on Jurisdiction," Bitcoin Foundation (August 2014)

 "Supreme Court Doubles Down on Patents and Addresses Standards for Both Definiteness and Inducement On the Same Day," co-author, Technology Law Alert (June 2014)